ponmar/pointtopoint/README.md

 ## Features

-* Lightweight message passing over TCP (JSON, XML, YAML or custom object serialization/deserialization)
+* Lightweight message passing over TCP (IPv4 and IPv6)
+* JSON, XML, YAML or custom object serialization and deserialization
 * Client side code for settings up a connection to a server, sending/receiving messages and different ways to deliver messages to application specific handling code
 * Server side code for accepting client connections, keeping track of connected clients, storing application specific data per client and sending/receiving messages
 * Keep alive message sending for detecting communication problems (supervision is however optionally implemented in the client/server application)